voidedqq/VLaunch/README.md

 %AppData%\VLaunch\Themes
 ```

-Users can create their own themes by adding additional JSON files to the Themes folder.
+Users can create and share custom themes by adding additional JSON files to the Themes folder.

+---

+## Built-in Themes

+Current bundled themes:

+* Dark Glass
+* Void Glass
+* Midnight Neon
+* AMOLED
+* Catppuccin Mocha
+* HyperX
+* Nothing

+More themes will be added in future releases.

 ---